Full G Licence Restrictions in Ontario (Spoiler: None)

 Are There Restrictions on a Full G Licence?

 Under Ontario's graduated licensing system, a full G licence is the standard driver's licence and carries no restrictions.
-Unlike the G1 and G2 stages, there are no passenger limits, no time-of-day restrictions, no highway bans, and no zero-tolerance alcohol requirements (unless you are under 22).
+Unlike the G1 and G2 stages, there are no passenger limits, no time-of-day restrictions, no highway bans, and no zero-tolerance alcohol requirements (unless you are age 21 or under).
 You can drive on any Ontario road, at any time, with any number of passengers.

 What Are the Blood Alcohol and Drug Rules?

 Under Ontario's Highway Traffic Act, G licence holders are subject to the standard blood alcohol limit of 0.08 (80 mg per 100 ml of blood).
-The zero-tolerance rules (0.00 BAC) that apply to G1 and G2 drivers also apply to all drivers under 22, regardless of licence class.
+The zero-tolerance rules (0.00 BAC) that apply to G1 and G2 drivers also apply to all drivers age 21 or under, regardless of licence class.
 If you are 22 or older with a full G, the standard 0.08 limit applies.

 What Privileges Does the G Licence Add?